KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/opensearch-authentication.md

 3. After adding the necessary members, review the group settings and click **Create** to save the group.
 Repeat this process for each required group.

-## Configuring OpenSearch Helm chart
+## Configuring the OpenSearch Helm Chart for OIDC

 To integrate OpenSearch with configured Microsoft Entra Application, it is necessary to configure the OpenSearch Helm chart.
 In this example, we will use the [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons) repository to deploy OpenSearch to the Kubernetes (e.g. AWS EKS) cluster.